 - Create the Area Target.

-- NavVis’ scanners can capture areas outdoors.
+- Ensure the area is brightly lit.
+Note: NavVis’ scanners can capture areas outdoors.
 At this point we recommend you not to use outdoor scans in combination with Area Targets.

-- When capturing with the NavVis VLX device, consider the additional height required in doorways or under low hanging components, lighting, etc.
+- When scanning with NavVis VLX, consider the additional height requirements when passing through doorways or scanning in areas with low hanging components, such as light fixtures, etc.

-Post processing the raw scan is done in the NavVis SiteMaker software provided to NavVis’ customers owning a scanner.
-It is important that you specify that you will need the datasets_proc folder for the Area Target creation, in addition to the normally generated output bundle datasets_web used by the NavVis IndoorViewer.
+Post-processing raw scan data can be done in either NavVis SiteMaker (Desktop Processing Software) or with the Cloud Processing Add-on for NavVis IVION.
+Either way, it is important that you specify that you will need the datasets_proc folder for the Area Target creation, in addition to the normally generated output bundle datasets_web used by NavVis IVION.

 - Request the datasets_proc folder in addition to the bundle which the NavVis partners process for you.